Antichrist: Ahmadiyya

-Baha'i
+Baháʼí Faith

 The Antichrist is considered to subvert the religion of God from the inner reality of man as 'Abdu'l-Baha narrates: "Christ was a divine Center of unity and love.
 Whenever discord prevails instead of unity, wherever hatred and antagonism take the place of love and spiritual fellowship, Antichrist reigns instead of Christ."

+Scientology

+In a document originally released only to high-ranking followers, Scientology founder L. Ron Hubbard referred to himself as the Antichrist, who would defend humanity against an alien invasion (for which he believed the Second Coming of Jesus was a metaphor).
+Many Scientologists who read the document for the first time found its contents highly upsetting.
+It was subsequently revised after Hubbard's death, with the new version lacking any references to Hubbard as the Antichrist.

 In popular culture

 In February 1900, the Christian Russian philosopher and mystic Vladimir Solovyov published the apocalyptic A Short Tale of the Antichrist, showing his prophetic vision about the oncoming 20th century and the end of the human history.
-It is prophesied that the antichrist will present himself to the whole humanity like a pacifist, ecologist and ecumenist, "will convoke an ecumenical council and will seek the consensus of all the Christian confessions, granting something to each one."

-The enthronement of the Antichrist is associated with conspiracy theories and particularly a Satanic plot to destroy the Christian faith in St. Nicholas.
+The enthronement of the Antichrist is associated with conspiracy theories, particularly a Satanic plot to destroy the Christian faith in St. Nicholas.

+Antichrist is the title of a song released by British alternative band The 1975 released in 2012 on the Facedown EP.

+Antichrist is also the title of a track released by Eminem in his album The Death of Slim Shady (Coup de Grâce).